 Initially, only those who were related to the gods in some way, or the great heroes, were allowed to spend their afterlife in Elysium.
 In later stories, mortals who were chosen by the gods, or great heroes were allowed to enter the Elysian Fields.

 Elysium is said to be the domain of the Titan Cronus.
 This version of the afterlife however was one without sorrow and hunger.
 Everything was provided to the souls lucky enough to find themselves on the Fortunate Isles.

 Elysium is described as having fields of golden flowers, splendid trees, and streams with a soft breeze blowing from Oceanus, keeping all those on the isle cool.
 It never rained or snowed in Elysium, and all who lived there were happier than they ever were in life.

 The Palace of Hades

 The golden palace of Hades could be found in the shadowlands of Erebus.
-Hades lived in the palace with his wife Persephone.
+There Hades lived with his wife Persephone.
 Hades sat on a golden throne, where he watched as the newly deceased was judged by the three sons of Zeus.
 The court of Hades was always full of guests.

 Adjacent to the king of the underworld’s palace was an orchard of sacred pomegranate trees.

 Tartarus is the first realm to occupy the bottom of the universe believed to be guarded by a giant female dragon called Kampe.
-In Theogony, Tartarus is the misty prison pit created out of Chaos.
+In the Theogony however, Tartarus is the misty prison pit created out of Chaos.
 Hesiod describes Tartarus as existing as far below the Underworld as the Earth is from the Heavens.